Is Russia Communist?

 The answer is no, Russia can no longer be seen as a communist country.
 The communist Soviet Union ended on December 26, 1991.
 Communist ideologies have, however not totally come to an end in the new, capitalist Russia.

-Communist Party of the Russian Federation
+Is Russia Communist: The Communist Party of the Russian Federation